samdjstevens/ecs-microservices-workshop/docs/first-stack.md

 └───┴─────────────────────────────────────────────┴─────┴────────────┴─────────────────┘
 (NOTE: There may be security-related changes not in this list.
 See https://github.com/aws/aws-cdk/issues/1299)
 ```

+This is CDK letting you know what security-impacting changes the deploy will make, including IAM statement/policy and Security Group changes.

 Enter `y` to accept the changes and continue.
 This may take a few minutes, but once done you should see something like the below: